willgreenfield/ExcelStartupFinancials/README.md

 # ExcelStartupFinancials

 An excel spreadsheet that takes input prices, expenses, and other consumer data to create a visual financial stream timeline to help determine the profitability of a startup.
 I created this spread to calculate important financials while building my first startup, VRTX, a small VR-arcade.
+Feel free to copy, edit, and use this spread however you want.

 Inputs: